 The blue color is an iodine-starch compound.
 Well technically, it is a compound with the triiodide ion, I3–, which is formed from elemental iodine and the iodine ion.
 Iodine is formed from iodate ions reacting with hydrogen peroxide.
-Iodine and iodine ions react with the starch to form a blue compound.
+Iodine and iodine ions react with the starch, a carbohydrate, to form a blue compound.
 The iodine goes away when it is consumed by malonic acid.
 The amber color is caused by the presence of elemental iodine.

 Manganese (II) ions also play a role as a catalyst.
 After a couple of minutes, the oscillations cease, and the solution is dark-blue.

 This will make enough for at least 3 runs of the reaction, or even more, depending on how much you mix from each beaker.
 Of course, these quantities can be scaled up or down.
 Special thanks goes to Bassam Shakhashiri, who’s book “Chemical Demonstrations Volume 2” was an invaluable source of knowledge for this reaction.